-The San Francisco Bay Area now holds 91% of global generative AI private market cap, all within a one-hour radius.
-The Bay Area's overall share of global unicorn market cap hit 39% by December 31, 2025, up from 29% a year prior, and more than 4x any other city.
-The US added $1.2 trillion in unicorn market cap in a single year, bringing its global share to 65%, up from 44% in 2020.
-Europe surpassed China but sits at just 10%.
+The San Francisco Bay Area now holds 91% of global generative AI private market cap, all within a 1-hour radius.
+The Bay Area's overall share of global unicorn market cap jumped from 29% to 39% in a single year, more than 4x any other city.
+The US added $1.2 trillion in unicorn market cap in 2024 alone and now controls 65% of the global total, up from 44% in 2020.
+Europe has passed China in share, but sits at just 10%.

-New unicorn creation collapsed.
-Only 300 new unicorns were minted between 2022 and 2025, versus 900 in the three years before that.
-But the unicorns that survived got much more valuable: total unicorn count grew 6% year-over-year while total market cap grew 33%.
-Gen AI is driving that gap.
-Gen AI unicorns grew valuation by an average of $2.2 billion per company in 2025, versus $0.4 billion for non-AI companies.
+New unicorn creation has collapsed.
+Only 300 new unicorns were minted between 2022 and 2025, versus 900 in the three years prior.
+The count barely grew, up 6% year-over-year, but total market cap rose 33% in the same period.
+That gap is almost entirely explained by gen AI: the average gen AI unicorn grew its valuation by $2.2 billion year-over-year, compared to $400 million for non-AI companies.
 Gen AI's share of total unicorn market cap went from 2% to 22% between 2024 and 2026.

 [READ ORIGINAL →]